Emmy-Dare274/EmmyPP1-Chefs-Shop/README.md

   - #### Theme Colors & Webpage

-    The Chefs-Shop Home page was inspired by [EtchPad](https://andodaryl.github.io/EtchPad/)
+    The Chefs-Shop Home page was inspired by [EtchPad](https://andodaryl.github.io/EtchPad/).

-    The Gallery page and the Contact page section were inspired by a walkthrough project called [Love Running](https://emmy-dare274.github.io/Emmy-LoveRunning-project/)
+    The Home page structures, Gallery page and the Contact page section were inspired by a walkthrough project called [Love Running](https://emmy-dare274.github.io/Emmy-LoveRunning-project/) and my favourite [Coders Coffee](https://emmy-dare274.github.io/coders-coffee/).

-    Some of the content of the webpage were inspired by [Chefspencil](https://www.chefspencil.com/the-best-20-cooking-websites/)
+    Some of the content of the webpage were inspired by [Chefspencil](https://www.chefspencil.com/the-best-20-cooking-websites/).

   - #### README Inspiration